andygup/ionic2-esri-map/README.md

 Prototype app demonstrating one approach for using Ionic (v3+) with the ArcGIS API for JavaScript.

+For a more complete Angular sample you should also check out: https://github.com/Esri/angular-cli-esri-map

 # How to install

 * Clone or download this repo